Minnesota pet stores

 One pet store in Minnesota that still sells dogs is Four Paws and A Tail, located in Blaine, MN.
 It is reported that Four Paws and A Tail has, for decades, obtained puppies from multiple large-scale commercial dog breeders.

-Example: One breeder is Lyle Renner, (formerly operating as Renner's Kennel in Detroit Lakes with father John, now deceased).
+One breeder was Lyle Renner, (formerly operating as Renner's Kennel in Detroit Lakes with father John, now deceased).
+He has cancelled his USDA federal license, so is no longer selling to pet stores.
 According to the USDA inspection report dated November 15, 2016, this breeder had 134 adult dogs and 46 puppies.
 (Photo below is of this breeder's kennel; by USDA.)
 Below is a CVI and photo from this kennel from a USDA inspection report (2011).
 Renner's Kennel cancelled its USDA license in 2018 and now is operating as Bluewater Creek Kennel (owner, Lyle Renner); November 2019 USDA inspection report showed 115 adult dogs and 23 puppies.

 Two stores in Minnesota below now closed.